zhscn/nongnu/README.md

   - [x] `haskell-tng-compile` for `cabal` batch commands
   - [x] `stack`, `nix`, `shake`, etc support (customise `haskell-tng--compile-*`)
   - [ ] `comint-mode` based `ghc` repl

-### Next

-Semantic tooling will likely take the form of a standalone cli tool that is called from Emacs:

-1. fully qualified name and type of symbol at point
-2. search for symbol and typesig (e.g. import symbol at point)
-3. jump to source of symbol at point

 ### Blue Sky